cdaein/agent-sandbox-zsh/README.md

 ## How to use

-1. `git clone <this repo>` into wherever you store scripts.
+1. `git clone <this repo>` into where you usually store scripts.
+1. Create an alias in your `.zshrc` to make it easy to use the script.
+For example, `echo 'alias agent-sandbox="~/<script dir>/agent-sandbox/agent-sandbox.zsh"' >> ~/.zshrc`.
+Then, `exec zsh` to reload the shell.
-1. Run `<script dir path>/agent-sandbox.zsh <target dir>`
+1. Run `agent-sandbox <target dir>`
-   - For example, `cd` into your project directory, and run `<script dir path>/agent-sandbox.zsh .` (don't forget the dot at the end)
+   - For example, `cd` into your project directory, and run `agent-sandbox .` (don't forget the dot at the end)
-   - If it says no permission, update the execute permission: `chmod +x agent-sandbox.zsh`
+   - If it says no permission, update the execute permission: `chmod +x ~/<script dir>/agent-sandbox/agent-sandbox.zsh`
-1. The script copies a few files into your project directory. (ie. `.dockerignore`, `docker-compose.yml`, `.claude-settings.json`)
+1. The script copies a few files into your project directory. (ie. `.dockerignore`, `docker-compose.yml`, `.claude-settings.json`, `firewall-config/`)
-1. The script will also build a base Docker image called `agent-sandbox`.
+1. The script will also build the base Docker image called `agent-sandbox`.
 1. If the script exits successfully, run `docker compose run --rm --service-ports dev` to access the container shell.
    - The whole project directory is mounted for the container to access (read and write).
    - It should not have access to files outside the mounted paths.
-1. Assuming you are working on a JS project with Vite dev server, once you are inside the container shell (indicated by the container ID on the prompt), `npm install` and then `npm run dev -- --host` to run the dev server.
+1. Assuming you are working on a JS/TS project with Vite dev server, once you are inside the container shell (indicated by the container ID on the prompt), `npm install` and then `npm run dev -- --host` to run the dev server.
 1. To open another container shell, open a new terminal window and run `docker compose exec -it dev zsh`.
-You can check if the container IDs are the same.
+You can check if the container IDs are the same with the CLI session.
 1. You can use any code editor from your host file system and do everything you need to do while running coding agents within the container.

-> Tip: Create an alias in your `.zshrc` to make it easy to use the script.
-For example, `alias agent-sandbox="~/<script dir>/agent-sandbox/agent-sandbox.zsh"`.
-Then, `exec zsh` to reload the shell.
-Now, from anywhere in your system, `agent-sandbox <target dir>` should work.

 ## Script Customization